ex86/doppelganger/README.md

 # doppelganger - Hijacking Windows Dll's with mock directories
-We can use this exploit to trick the Windows application into loading our Dll instead of the legitimate Dll
+We can use this exploit to trick any Windows application into loading our Dll by replacing the legitimite one.